Cold War 2 (film): Production

 Due to the critical and commercial success Cold War, a sequel was first announced in February 2013, where Chow Yun-fat was reported to join the sequel as the film's main antagonist.
 At that time, co-director Sunny Luk also confirmed that the script for Cold War 2 was being written and was due to start production by the end of 2013.
 Production for Cold War 2 began in September 2015 and wrapped in December of the same year.
 The film was released on 8 July 2016.

 Reception

 Cold War 2 has grossed worldwide.

 In Hong Kong, the film has grossed a total of HK$66,244,171, breaking the record as the highest-grossing domestic film in Hong Kong, and was also the third highest-grossing film of 2016 in the territory.

+Future

+Two prequels, Cold War 1994 and Cold War 1995, were announced at the Hong Kong Cinema panel for 2025 Cannes Film Festival from Edko.
+Both films were shot simultaneously back to back in 2024 with Longman Leung returning as director and writer, in addition to new cast members including Daniel Wu, Terrance Lau and Wu Kang-ren.
+The story follows a younger MB Lee during the years leading up to the Handover of Hong Kong as he navigates the world between the triads, police force, and the colonial and elite circle.

+A first poster and teaser trailer for Cold War 1994 was released on June 17th, 2025, and officially released on May 1st, 2026, while Cold War 1995 is slated to release either in late 2026 or 2027.